mkmiecikitdev/chessEngine/README.md

 # chessEngine

-A little help for my friend for school.
+I did not refactor the code.
+It's only helpful project for my friend.